openshift/csi-driver-shared-resource/docs/simple-example.md

 $ oc delete -f ./examples
 ```

-And the edit `./examples/02-csi-share.yaml` and change the `backingResource` stanza to point to the item
+And the edit `./examples/02-csi-share.yaml` and change the `spec` stanza to point to the item
 you want to share, and then re-run `oc apply -f ./examples`.